-George Palmer (1818 – 1897), the driving force behind the firm, died in 1897 and the following year Huntley & Palmers was registered as a private limited company.
+George Palmer (1818 – 1897), the driving force behind the business, died in 1897 and the following year Huntley & Palmers was registered as a private limited company.
 The company had 4,000 employees in 1899.

 Huntley & Palmers was the 38th largest British industrial company in 1905, with a capital of £2.4 million (c. £255 million in 2014).
 It had 6,500 employees.

 Huntley & Palmers had a regular staff of 7,000 by 1911, plus additional staff during peak times.
 That year the company was accused of dismissing without notice workers who were affiliated with trade unions, although company officials denied the accusation.